Pertussis (Whooping Cough)

 Who is at risk of serious complications from Pertussis?

-Pertussis (whooping cough) can cause serious complications in infants under 1 year of age and pregnant women in their third trimester.
+Pertussis (whooping cough) can cause serious complications in infants under 1 year of age and pregnant individuals in their third trimester.

-Pregnant women in their third trimester are not at increased risk themselves, but they do risk transmitting or spreading bacteria that cause pertussis to their newborns during delivery.
+Pregnant individuals in their third trimester are not at increased risk themselves, but they do risk transmitting or spreading bacteria that cause pertussis to their newborns during delivery.

 How is Pertussis spread?